 In June, July and September 2015, we issued and sold an aggregate of 1,765,511 shares of our common stock to nine institutional investors at a purchase price of \$25.79 per share, for aggregate gross proceeds of \$45,530,484.
 These investors became party to the Strides investors' rights agreement, as amended, and the co-sale agreement, as amended.
-The selling stockholder acquired 387,766 shares in such financing.

 In December 2015 and January 2016, we issued and sold an aggregate of 573,388 shares of our common stock to 19 accredited investors at a purchase price of \$29.05 per share, for aggregate net proceeds of approximately \$16.6 million.
-These investors became party to the Strides investors' rights agreement, as amended, and the co-sale agreement, as amended
+These investors became party to the Strides investors' rights agreement, as amended, and the co-sale agreement, as amended.

 The foregoing mezzanine financings include the issuance and sale to Proximare Lifesciences Fund LLC, a New Jersey single purpose fund, of an aggregate of 197,003 shares of our common stock at a purchase price of \$25.79 per share, for aggregate gross proceeds of approximately \$5.1 million, and the issuance and sale to Proximare Lifesciences Fund 2 LLC, a New Jersey single purpose fund, an aggregate of 172,121 shares of our common stock at a purchase price of \$29.05 per share, for aggregate gross proceeds of approximately \$5.0 million.
 Three of our directors, Messrs.
 Canute and Hilzinger and Ms. Hoke, have invested an aggregate of \$2.0 million in our company through investments in these funds.
-Upon the completion of our initial public offering and pursuant to the documents governing such funds, these directors received shares of our common stock and warrants pro rata to their investments in such funds upon distribution of all of the shares of our common stock and warrants held by such funds as follows: Mr. Canute, 57,408 shares, 37,315 warrants; Mr. Hilzinger, 18,518 shares, 12,036 warrants; Ms. Hoke, 1,939 shares, 1,260 warrants.
+Upon the completion of our initial public offering and pursuant to the documents governing such funds, these directors received shares of our common stock and warrants pro rata to their investments in such funds upon distribution of all of the shares of our common stock and warrants held by such funds as follows: Mr. Canute, 57,408 shares; Mr. Hilzinger, 18,518 shares; Ms. Hoke, 1,939 shares.